About the Journal

 - Vulnerability assessment under intentional events

-- Consequence analysis with an emphasis on cascading effects in interdependent infrastructures
+- Consequence analysis with an emphasis on cascading effects in interdependent and adjacent infrastructures

-The journal will contain contributed material in the form of original research papers, review articles, industrial case studies, security recommendations, and short communications.
+The journal accepts contributions in the form of original research papers, review articles, industrial case studies, security and safety recommendations, book reviews, and short communications.
+Opinion and discussion papers are also encouraged.
+Registered Reports (prior to data collection) can also be submitted (more information: https://cos.io/rr/).

 Open Access Policy